hipleo/turing-complete-to-real-cpu/README.md

 **Time:** 9.6 hours(for the conditionals level) and 2 hours for the rest

+### July 17, 2026
+I have finished two more levels.
+I completer RAM and Delay.
+The level Ram made me write some code to make the loading of RAM and the saving of RAM. overall this level was relativly difficult as I had to add a connection of and gates between the save and the program of the registers, I also had to add some or gates to the if equals, great than, and smaller than.
+Overall this was the level that took most of my time.
+Delay as a level was very easy it consistedof placing 3 NAND gates together and just connecting the other 2 NAND gates so they do nothing and just hang around so the circuit will be complete for the passing criteria.

+**Time:** 3.5 hours

 ## What's Next After the Game

 Once the game(at least Functions) is done, the plan is: